SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 design decisions into my own ideas for balance.

 General Game Changes:
+- all civilizations have access to Treadmill Crane
 - enabled Monks, Monks with Relics, Petards, Saboteurs, Kings and Queens to load into Siege Towers and Rams
-- changed Paladin upgrade cost to 1000 food, 750 gold, research time to 125 seconds
-- changed Elite Battle Elephant upgrade cost to 1200 food, 750 gold, research time to 110 seconds
-- changed Siege Onager upgrade cost to 1200 food, 900 gold, research time to 130 seconds
 - standardized all land and water unique unit Elite upgrades to 800 food/wood, 500 gold, research time to 60 seconds
 - All unique archer-related and ship-related Elite upgrades have wood and gold costs
-- All other Elite upgrades have food and gold costs
+- All other Unique Unit Elite upgrades have food and gold costs
 - standardized all Castle Age Crown techs costs to 400 food/wood, 300 gold, research time to 40 seconds
 - standardized all Imperial Age Crown techs costs to 600 food/wood, 400 gold, research time to 50 seconds
 - All building-related, archer-related, siege-related and ship-related Crown upgrades have wood and gold costs